Md-Mursaleen/EcoScan-app/README.md

 ## 🌐 Deployment

 The frontend (mobile app) APK has been built and shared for review.
-Backend is currently deployed on Render.
-The mobile app has been updated to use this deployed backend, so all core features (e.g., image scanning, carbon scoring analysis) are fully functional without needing to run the backend locally.
+The backend is currently deployed on Render and the mobile app has been updated to use this deployed backend, so all core features (e.g., image scanning, carbon scoring analysis) are fully functional without needing to run the backend locally.

 ### 🔧 To run the backend locally: